nahidnr6/Capstone/README.md

 In the next part of the project, I was tasked to create a console-based application where users can retrieve transaction details and customer details through a menu.
 I created the Banking_App.py file.
 When the file is run, users are asked to select one of the following options:

 (1) List of Transactions in Zipcode in Month
-(2) Total Transactions and Value of Transaction Type (3) Total Transactions and Value in State
+(2) Total Transactions and Value of Transaction Type
+(3) Total Transactions and Value in State
 (4) Account Details
 (5) Credit Card Bill in Month
 (6) Banking Transactions
 (7) Modify Account Details
 (8) Quit

 Depending on what the user inputs in the menu, a function would be called displaying the output.
-Here is a link to the banking application: [Bank App](https://github.com/nahidnr6/Capstone/blob/main/Banking_App.py)
+I created the functions by querying the data using SparkSQL Here is a link to the banking application: [Bank App](https://github.com/nahidnr6/Capstone/blob/main/Banking_App.py)